New Left: Development in United States

 The U.S. New Left drew inspiration first from the civil disobedience of the civil rights movement, particularly the Student Nonviolent Coordinating Committee (SNCC), and then from black radicalism, particularly the Black Power movement and the more explicitly Maoist and militant Black Panther Party.
 The Panthers in turn influenced other similar militant groups, like the Young Lords, the Brown Berets and the American Indian Movement.
 Students immersed themselves into poor communities building up support with the locals.
-The New Left sought to be a broad based, grass roots movement.
+The New Left sought to be a broad-based, grass-roots movement.

 The Vietnam War conducted by liberal President Lyndon B. Johnson was a special target across the worldwide New Left.
 Johnson and his top officials became unwelcome on American campuses.
 The anti-war movement escalated the rhetorical heat, as violence broke out on both sides.
 The climax came at the 1968 Democratic National Convention.

-The New Left also accommodated the rebirth of feminism.
-As the original leaders of the New Left were largely white men, women reacted to the lack of progressive gender politics with their own social intellectual movement.
-The New Left was also marked by the invention of the modern environmentalist movement, which clashed with the Old Left's disregard for the environment in favor of preserving the jobs of union workers.
+The New Left also helped set in motion the rebirth of feminism.
+With sexism being rampant in certain sections of the New Left, women reacted to the lack of progressive gender politics with their own social intellectual movement.
+In addition, the New Left was an incubator for the modern environmentalist movement, which clashed with the Old Left's disregard for environmental matters in favor of preserving jobs of union workers.
 Environmentalism also gave rise to various other social justice movements such as the environmental justice movement, which aims to prevent the toxification of the environment of minority and disadvantaged communities.

 By 1968, however, the New Left coalition began to split.
 The anti-war Democratic presidential nomination campaign of Kennedy and McCarthy brought the central issue of the New Left into the mainstream liberal establishment.
 The 1972 nomination of George McGovern further highlighted the new influence of Liberal protest movements within the Democratic establishment.
 Increasingly, feminist and gay rights groups became important parts of the Democratic coalition, thus satisfying many of the same constituencies that were previously unserved by the mainstream parties.
 This institutionalization took away all but the most radical members of the New Left.
 The remaining radical core of the SDS, dissatisfied with the pace of change, incorporated violent tendencies towards social transformation.
 After 1969, the Weathermen, a surviving faction of SDS, attempted to launch a guerrilla war in an incident known as the "Days of Rage".
 Finally, in 1970 three members of the Weathermen blew themselves up in a Greenwich Village brownstone trying to make a bomb out of a stick of dynamite and an alarm clock.
 Port Huron Statement participant Jack Newfield wrote in 1971 that "in its Weathermen, Panther and Yippee incarnations, [the New Left] seems anti-democratic, terroristic, dogmatic, stoned on rhetoric and badly disconnected from everyday reality".
 In contrast, the more moderate groups associated with the New Left increasingly became central players in the Democratic Party and thus in mainstream American politics.